FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/installation.md

 ## Enter the Transfer CFT license key

-After the installation completes, enter the Transfer CFT license key in the `<installation_directory>/runtime/conf/cft.key` file.
+After the installation completes, enter the Transfer CFT license key in the &lt;installation\_directory>/runtime/conf/cft.key file.

 <span id="Install"></span>

 ## Install the Guardian specific files

-If you ran the installation procedure without providing the parameter `<guardian_installation_`directory\_prefix>, the Guardian specific files were not installed.
+If you ran the installation procedure without providing the parameter &lt;guardian\_installation\_directory\_prefix>, the Guardian specific files were not installed.
 However, you can install these files later by calling the Guardian installation script.

 1. Load the Transfer CFT profile:
 1. Install the Guardian files: